MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Creating-and-Interacting-with-a-Page-Web-Service--OData-.md

     PrintCustomersCalledCust(nav);

     ```

-     In this code, a customer is created and then renamed.
+In this code, customers  is created and then renamed.
 The code prints a list of the customers that currently exist in the **Customer** table when each change has been made.

-5. From Solution Explorer, open the C\# reference file (Reference.cs) under **Connected Services** > **OData Service**.

-    - Replace all references to `Microsoft.OData.Edm.Library.Date` with `Microsoft.OData.Edm.Date`.
-    -  Replace all references to `Microsoft.OData.Edm.Csdl.EdmxReader` with `Microsoft.OData.Edm.Csdl.CsdlReader`.
+ -->

-7. Build and run the project.
+3. Build and run the project.

-#### To verify the inserted and modified data in [!INCLUDE[navnow](includes/navnow_md.md)]
+### To verify the inserted and modified data in [!INCLUDE[navnow](includes/navnow_md.md)]

 1. Open the [!INCLUDE[nav_windows](includes/nav_windows_md.md)] or the [!INCLUDE[nav_web](includes/nav_web_md.md)].

-2. Open the list of customers, filter for a customer with the name **Customer NameChanged**.
+2. Open the list of customers, filter for a customer with the name **Torben**.

-     This is the customer that the console application created and modified.
+     This is the customer that the console application created.

 ## Next Steps

 You have built a console application that uses an OData web service to modify [!INCLUDE[navnow](includes/navnow_md.md)] data.
 You can use similar OData web services in other applications when you want to allow users to modify data outside [!INCLUDE[navnow](includes/navnow_md.md)].

 ## See Also
  [Microsoft Dynamics NAV Web Services Overview](Microsoft-Dynamics-NAV-Web-Services-Overview.md)